whitep4nth3r/contentful-graphql-vs-rest/README.md

  * Define all fields you want to query on the content type *
  * IMPORTANT:
- * `body.json` returns a node list (e.g. paragraphs, headings) that also includes REFERENCES nodes to assets and entries.
+ * `body.json` returns a node list (e.g. paragraphs, headings) that also includes REFERENCE
+ * nodes to assets and entries.
+ *
  * These reference nodes will not be returned with the full data set included from the GraphQL API.
- * To ensure you query the full asset/entry data, ensure you include the fields you want on the content types for the
+ * To ensure you query the full asset/entry data, ensure you include the fields you want on the
- * linked entries and assets under body.links.entries, and body.links.assets.
+ * content types for the linked entries and assets under body.links.entries, and body.links.assets.
  *
- * The example below shows how to query body.links.entries and body.links.assets for this particular content model.
+ * The example below shows how to query body.links.entries and body.links.assets for this particular
+ * content model.
  */

 export async function getStaticProps() {